Why Invest in the Sheffield City Region?

 Research facilities and our university-industry partnerships are respected worldwide.
 We are home to the internationally-renowned Advanced Manufacturing Innovation District, home to the University of Sheffield’s Advanced Manufacturing Research Centre (AMRC), as well as the Sheffield Olympic Legacy Park, where Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC) will soon be the most advanced research and development centre for physical activity in the world, providing state-of-the-art, fully instrumented indoor and outdoor laboratories and a team of more than 70 researchers delivering collaborative projects.

-The National Rail College, the iPort and a growing Doncaster Sheffield Airport stand testament to how easy it is to do business here in Sheffield City Region – and global businesses such as McLaren, Boeing, Rolls Royce and Amazon are among the many international companies which have already seen the benefits of locating at the heart of our super-connected and growing economy.
+The Advanced Transport and Infrastructure National College, the iPort and a growing Doncaster Sheffield Airport stand testament to how easy it is to do business here in Sheffield City Region – and global businesses such as McLaren, Boeing, Rolls Royce and Amazon are among the many international companies which have already seen the benefits of locating at the heart of our super-connected and growing economy.

 “It was a huge honour to sponsor the Sheffield City Region for the first time this year at MIPIM.
 It is clear that Sheffield City Region is thriving and attracting some fantastic inward investment.
 BE Design are thrilled to be playing a significant role in delivering a number of complex regeneration projects around the City and look forward to continuing and growing its links with the Region in the coming year.”
 Stephen Oakden, director at BE Design